barais/barais.github.io/src/_posts/2016-11-30-From_PPTX_To_Reveal_To_Github_Page.md

         }
 ```

-and in removing or commenting in the "section" section.
+and remove or comment in the "section" section.

 ```html
 <!--          		background-color: #EFEFEF;-->